 The Past, Present, and Future of Fair Housing

-The Fair Housing Act was passed into law in 1968.
+The government passed the Fair Housing Act in 1968.
 Both the National Association of REALTORS and the Tacoma Pierce County Association of REALTORS opposed Fair Housing and fought its passage.
 NAR is beginning to take steps to take responsibility for that and to right those wrongs.

 Over the decades, NAR has taken steps to rectify these harmful practices.
 Today, NAR strongly supports the Fair Housing Act and has worked with the Department of Housing and Urban Development(link is external) and private partners to promote equal access to homeownership.
 NAR revised its Code of Ethics to require equal professional service to all, without regard to race, color, religion, sex, handicap, familial status, national origin, sexual orientation or gender identity.
 Just last year, NAR’s board of directors voted to prohibit REALTORS® from making hateful speech on those same bases; 2020 was also the year NAR officially apologized for its historic actions, which denied homeownership to qualified Black Americans.